-When I first learned about how toxic my bakeware could be (especially those with non-stick coatings), I did some light research and ended up ordering this baking sheet from Amazon.
+When I first learned about how toxic my bakeware could be (especially those with non-stick coatings), I did some light research and ended up ordering this stainless steel baking pan from Amazon.
 It was inexpensive and made for an easy swap.
 Now I’ve had it for nearly two years and still use it multiple times per week.
 It’s pretty big compared to others I’ve had in the past (which I love for my big family), but the brand does offer a two-piece set with a smaller size if you’re cooking for fewer people.

 I love that TeamFar’s commercial-grade stainless steel cookie sheets are made from stainless steel without any kind of toxic coating, so you can rest assured knowing that there won’t be any toxic substances seeping into your food (even at high temperatures).
 And did you see that price?
 It’s one of the lowest-priced baking sheets on my list, but I promise it’s still great quality.

 Since it’s an inch deep, it holds quite a bit of food and keeps juices and oils from spilling out.
 You can even put a roasting rack over it and just use it to catch the liquids!

 Since it’s made of stainless steel, it’s rust-resistant and heavy duty, which means it can withstand years of use without major damage.

 It’s also very smooth, which prevents food from sticking to the surface, and you can spray a bit of oil on it to avoid any additional sticking.
 (Read on to learn more about why you should avoid baking sheets that are marketed as “non-stick”.)